hickory-dns/hickory-dns/bin/README.md

 * `dnssec-aws-lc-rs`
 * `dnssec-ring`

+The current root key is bundled into the system, and used by default.
+This gives validation of DNSKEY and DS records back to the root.
+NSEC and NSEC3 are implemented.

+When using dynamic DNS, zones will be automatically resigned on any record updates.

 ## Other crate features

 * `sqlite` (enabled by default) - support maintaining zone data in a SQLite database.